realworldocaml/book/en/09-modules2-draft.md

 functions, returning `0` if the two elements are equal, a positive number if the first element is larger than the second, and a negative number if the first element is smaller than the second.
-Thus, we could rewrite the standard comparision functions on top of compare as follows.
+Thus, we could rewrite the standard comparison functions on top of `compare` as shown below.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 compare x y < 0     (* x < y *)